7 reasons to build your first app as an MVP

 Planning based on a previous experience works in 50% of the cases – that is however better than a 10% survival rate.
 Consider the MVP as a measuring stick for your full-blown service launch – with all that experience behind, it is going to be easier to act, eliminating a painful process of second-guessing strategic actions.

-5. Gaining investor trust with facts over fiction
+Your first app as an MVP Step 5: Gain investor trust with facts over fiction

 Unless founded by a multi-billion corporation, every startup needs investors.
 Pitching an actual prototype as compared to a raw idea leads to better conversion – that’s an inalienable truth.
 You can “shine bright like a diamond” but can’t screen value without professionally cut edges and something to show for on the carat scale.